 How are pubic lice passed on?

-They are passed from person to person by close body contact.
-However they can survive of the body for 24-48 hours.
+They are passed from person to person by close body contact, most commonly sexual contact.

 How do I know if I have it?

-Often you can see the crab lice on the hairs.
+Often you can see the crab lice or their eggs (nits) on the hairs.

 Where can I get treatment?